Interesting facts on Istanbul

 - Istanbul was the most crowded city of the world in 1502, then London took this title in 1840.

-- Istanbul was the capital city of the Byzantine Empire and then the Ottoman Empire during their rule.
+- Istanbul was the capital city of three major Empires: Eastern Roman Empire, Byzantine Empire, and Ottoman Empire during their rule.

 - Blue Mosque is the only mosque in Istanbul with six minarets, which is the maximum number you can have in a mosque.

-- There are two suspension bridges on the Bosphorus Strait connecting Europe to Asia.
-And a third one is planned.
+- At the moment there are two suspension bridges on the Bosphorus Strait connecting Europe to Asia.
+The third one is under construction.

 - Istanbul has the third oldest subway in the world, built in 1875.
 It's 573 meters long and located in Tunel neighborhood at Beyoglu district.
 London subway was built in 1863 and New York subway in 1868.